Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds: Orbifolds and their convex projective structures

 \subsection{Orbifolds}

 An orbifold is a generalization of a manifold that allows some singular points.
 We adopt the chart and atlas style approach to orbifolds.
-Another more abstract definition using étale groupoid can be found, for instance, in \cite{bridson1999}.
+Another more abstract definition using étale groupoid can be found, for instance, in \cite{bridson1999} and \cite{ALR}.
+Here, we only study 2-orbifolds.